Satyam-2001/React-Word-Input/README.md

 npm i --prefix ./src react-word-input
 ```

-Note: This command will install this npm package in src folder of react-app.
+`Note` : This command will install this npm package in src folder of react-app.

 # Usage